 These cards represent the gods of the Spellfire card game.
 Each normally requires other cards to be sacrificed (discarded) in order to bring them into play.
 Only one Avatar per pool is allowed.

-This is the level printed on the card.
-In some cases, a card's base level can change due to time of day or other circumstances.
-Raistlin Majere (31/DL) is one example of a card whose base level can change.
-It's also possible that another card can affect a champion's base level, such as Orcus (44/NS).
-Such adjustments are always applied to a champion's base level on a permanent basis (outside of Order of Activation).
-In other words, the champion's adjusted base level becomes his new permanent base level as long as the cards granting the adjustment remain in play.
+Such adjustments are always applied to the base level on a permanent basis (outside of Order of Activation).
+In other words, the adjusted base level becomes their new permanent base level as long as the cards granting the adjustment remain in play.

 This card type can be used by regent champions as a part of their icon abilities.
 All blood abilities are either offensive or defensive in nature, just like spells.